jethornton/flexgui/docs/source/controls.rst

 --------------

 To change to a specific page on a QStackedWidget add a QPushButton on each page and set a couple of Dynamic Properties.
+See :doc:`property`

 .. csv-table:: Stacked Widget Change Page
    :width: 100%